A cursory collection of information by Ken Wear (BSPhysics, MSEE)

 Researchers at Ohio State University claim 97% capture of the solar spectrum

 in solar cells designed for satellite experiments.
-BATTERIES
+OSU researchers also have

 Atmospheric consequence: Coal is pure carbon plus impurities; burning